cbare/cbare.github.io/_posts/2018-08-23-data-health-tech-companies.md

 One smart move was offering to import your 23andMe data.
 "Discover your bodies natural fitness genetics potential by importing your 23andMe results onto the AthGene platform – for FREE"

 [Interview with Yusufa Sey, CEO of AthGene](https://medium.com/journeyxp-learn-hub/interview-with-yusufa-sey-ceo-of-athgene-a-nomad-which-is-reshaping-genetics-and-lifestyle-d99e74ab1363)

+## Base10 Genetics

+Physician led Base10 Genetics is a nascent company doing pharmacogenomics and nutrigenomics.

 ## Color Genomics